FreeAndFair/ColoradoRLA/docs/22_county_runbook.md

 ![Overvote Review](./screenshots/281_overvote_review.png)

-If the review screen does not match the Audit Board's interpretation, click the "Back" button.
+If the review screen does not match the Audit Board's interpretation, click the "Back" button and correct the interpretation.
 If the information on the review screen is correct, click "Submit & Next Ballot".

 This submission is
 final.
 There is no way to revise a ballot interpretation once it has